G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-Available pension document proved no details on Private Clark’s period of military service.
-However, by the time of his passing that service had provided him a $15 government disability pension.
+In December, 1863 Seeley enlisted in the U.S. Army.
+Available pension documents provide no details on Private Clark’s subsequent period of military service.
+However, by the time of his death that service had garnered him a $15 government disability pension stipend based on illness or other frailties he traced back to his days of Civil War soldiering.

 ©2016 Civil War Veterans Buried In Washington State • All Rights Reserved.